-We are pleased to invite you to attend our annual shareholder meeting to be held on April 28, 2016, at 9:00 a.m. central time in our auditorium located at 1111 Louisiana Street in Houston, Texas.
+We are pleased to invite you to attend our annual shareholder meeting to be held on April 27, 2017, at 9:00 a.m. central time in our auditorium located at 1111 Louisiana Street in Houston, Texas.

-As explained in the enclosed proxy statement, at this year's meeting you will be asked to vote (i) for the election of nine directors, (ii) for the ratification of the appointment of the independent auditors, (iii) for the approval, on an advisory basis, of CenterPoint Energy's executive compensation, and (iv) for the ratification of the amendment to the Company's bylaws to designate an exclusive forum for certain legal actions, and to consider any other business that may properly come before the meeting.
+As explained in the enclosed proxy statement, at this year's meeting you will be asked to vote (i) for the election of ten directors, (ii) for the ratification of the appointment of the independent auditors, (iii) for the approval, on an advisory basis, of CenterPoint Energy's executive compensation and (iv) for "1 Year" as the preferred frequency for holding future advisory "say-on-pay" votes, and to consider any other business that may properly come before the meeting.